Sevasti Qiriazi: Friendship with Charles Crane

-Exile from Albania and journey to the USA
+Exile from Albania and second journey to the USA

 In 1914, due to hostilities with Greek forces in Korça, Sevasti, her husband, and their two children were forced to flee Albania, and the Girls School was closed.
 They spent nearly 12 months living in Bucharest and Sofia before emigrating to the United States in 1915 and settling in Natick and Southbridge, Massachusetts, where she would assist her husband in opening the first Albanian school in America at the local YMCA They resettled in Boston (Jamaica Plain) where Sevasti assisted her sister in publishing the semi-monthly periodical Yll'i Mëngjezit / Morning Star (1917–1920), and where she and her husband became more involved in Vatra and the Albanian national cause.

-Return to Albania
+Return to Albania and later years

-In 1922 Sevasti Qiriazi and her children returned to Albania, where her husband had previously returned to work with the Albanian government.
+At the end of 1921 Sevasti Qiriazi-Dako and her children returned to Albania, where her husband had previously returned to work with the Albanian government.
+In her memoirs, Sevasti described the conditions in Albania as being "primitive" and claimed she was inspired to devote the rest of her life to helping to rebuild her nation.

 The Kyrias Institute (1922–1933)

-Together with her husband Kristo Dako and her sister Parashqevi Qiriazi, Sevasti founded a new institution of female education in Kamëz, near Tirana.
-Sevasti returned to Albania in the early 1920s.
-She became one of the directors.

-Internment

-She and her sister were imprisoned and deported in the Banjica concentration camp near Belgrade by the pro-Nazi units led by Xhaferr Deva for their anti-fascist views during World War II.
-They returned to Tirana after the war.
+Together with her husband Kristo Dako and her sister Parashqevi Qiriazi, Sevasti founded a new institution of female education in Tirana.
+Though privately funded, it was considered a national school, representing all districts, classes and religious beliefs.
+In 1926 they began construction of a new facility in Kamëz.
+The facility was operational by 1927 and completed in 1929.
+King Zog I, whose sisters Princess Myzejen Zogu and Princess Maxhide Zogu had attended the school in Tirana, visited the new campus.
+The school was notable for its library, athletics program, fine arts events, system of student government, and the success of its graduates.
+In 1931 the school celebrated the 40th anniversary of its founding, viewing itself as a continuation of the Girls School founded in Korçë in 1891.
+Many dignitaries, Albanian and foreign, attended the ceremony.

+In 1933, with the nationalization of private education, the Kyrias Institute was forced to close and did not reopen despite repeated requests by the Qiriazi sisters to the government.
+Sevasti refused to allow the premises of the school to be rented by the Red Cross for humanitarian work or to be used for anything other than its original purpose for the education of women.

+After the closure of the school Sevasti began writing her memoirs in English.

+Under Italian invasion and occupation

+The Italian invasion of Albania of 1939 led to the creation of the Italian protectorate of Albania (1939–1943).
+During this time period Sevasti's husband Kristo Dako passed away and the school property was repurposed by the Italian military as a weapons depot.